hajatiimi/digitalwatch/README.md

 watch describe seven different requirements.
 Out of the requirements, we have implemented the following:

- * Req 1: Time value is updated every second.
+ * Req 1: Time value is updated every second unless it is being edited.

  * Req 2: Pressing the top right button turns on the background light.
+The light stays on for 2 seconds after the button is released.

  * Req 3: Pressing the top left button alternates between the chrono and the time display modes.

- * Req 4: When in chrono display mode, the elapsed time is displayed MM:SS:FF.
+ * Req 4: The chrono mode works as specified.

  * Req 5: When in time display mode, the watch will go into time editing mode when the bottom right button is held pressed for at